Zach Snyder's 'Army of the Dead' Gets Netflix Release Date

 — NX (@NXOnNetflix) February 21, 2021

-In addition to directing, Snyder co-wrote the film with Shay Hatten and Joby Harold.
-Starring alongside Bautista are Ella Purnell, Ana de la Reguera, Garret Dillahunt, Raúl Castillo, Omari Hardwick, Hiroyuki Sanada, Matthias Schweighöfer, and Tig Notaro, the last of whom was added into the film in reshoots after original cast member Chris D’Elia was cut from the film after principal photography wrapped due to sexual misconduct allegations.
+In addition to directing, Snyder co-wrote “Army of the Dead” with Shay Hatten and Joby Harold.
+Starring alongside Bautista are Ella Purnell, Ana de la Reguera, Garret Dillahunt, Raúl Castillo, Omari Hardwick, Hiroyuki Sanada, Matthias Schweighöfer and Tig Notaro.
+Notaro was added into the film in reshoots after original cast member, Chris D’Elia, was cut from the film after principal photography wrapped due to sexual misconduct allegations.

 A new teaser for “Army of the Dead” will be released this Thursday.